patrykpalej/home-budget-calculator/done.md

 - MyWorksheet class for parsing a single month sheet was implemented
 - first plotting functions were implemented
 - main.py initialized

+v.1.2

+- first version of yearAnalysis.py scenario implemented
+- sumAllSheets() method added to class MyWorkbook to sum all sheets (months) in a one year workbook